MeltWS/ProShinePathfinder/ADDINGMAPS.md

 ## - The map system
-The map system is located in `Pathfinder/Maps`, they are two big sections.
+The map system is located in `Pathfinder/Maps`, there are two big sections, as well as the maps for pokecenters and items used by API calls like moveToPC():
-- The maps for the algorithm, such as the Regions maps. they represent Nodes and Links, a node is a Map and links are the possible Maps accessible from it.
+- The maps for the algorithm, such as the Regions maps.
+They represent Nodes and Links, a node is a Map and links are the possible Maps accessible from it.
 - The Exceptions maps, inside `MapExceptions`.

-aswell as the maps for pokecenters and items used by API calls like moveToPC().
 `GlobalMap` and `LinkMap` are used to link the main regions maps together.

 ### - Understanding the need for exceptions:

-Sometimes map have the same name in the game, but you can only access a part of them because of your team, items or simply they are not at the same locations
+Sometime, maps have the same name as in the game, but you can only access a part of them because of your team, items or simply because they are not at the same locations
-For example there could be water in the middle of a map, then you need to have `surf` to be able to cross that part.
+For example: there could be water in the middle of a map, then you need to have `surf` to be able to cross that part.
-Another example would be `Route 2`: there are parts before and after the forest, some part you only access with cut.
+Another example would be `Route 2`: there are parts before and after the forest, some part you can only access with `cut`.
-In these cases the maps need to be subdevided for the algorithm to make no mistakes.
+In these cases the maps need to be subdivided for the algorithm to make no mistakes.
-Example: If we are on topside of `route 2` then the closest Pokecenter would be in `Pewter City`, if we are on the bottom side then it's in `Viridian City`.
+Example: If we are on the top side of `route 2` then the closest Pokecenter would be in `Pewter City`, if we are on the bottom side then it is in `Viridian City`.
-If there is a reason that could prevent you from moving to another link from the current map, you should make exceptions.
+If there is something that could prevent you from traversing a link from the current map, you should make exceptions.
-There are exceptions aswell if moving the a link require talking to a NPC.
+There are exceptions aswell if moving to a link require talking to a NPC.

 ### - Adding map without exceptions:

-Take a look at the regions maps for example [Kanto](https://github.com/MeltWS/ProShinePathfinder/blob/master/Pathfinder/Maps/Kanto/KantoMap.lua)
+Take a look at the region maps from [Kanto](https://github.com/MeltWS/ProShinePathfinder/blob/master/Pathfinder/Maps/Kanto/KantoMap.lua) as an example:
 ```lua
 KantoMap["node"] = {["link1"] = {distance1}, ["link2"] = {distance2}}
 ```
 The node is the name of the Map
-We can have as many links as we need, they MUST be the name of other nodes in the map, they MUST have a number distance.
+We can have as many links as we need, they MUST be names of other nodes in the map, they MUST have a number distance.
 Example :
 ```lua
 KantoMap["Player Bedroom Pallet"] = {["Player House Pallet"] = {1}}
 ```

 Sometimes you can have restrictions on a link, for example if you need surf.
 `-- KantoMap["node"] = {["link"] = {distance, {["restrictionType"] = {"restriction"}}}}`
-The restrictionType must be either `abilities` or `items`, there can be multiple restrictions.
-The account must meet all `restriction` paired to `restrictionType` in order to make the link valid
+The `restrictionType`s must either be `abilities` or `items`, there can be multiple restrictions.
+The account must fulfill every `restriction` paired to `restrictionType` in order to make the link traversable
 Example:
 ```lua
 KantoMap["Pallet Town"] = {["Player House Pallet"] = {1}, ["Route 21"] = {1, {["abilities"] = {"surf"}}}, ["Route 1"] = {1}}
 ```
-Here the link will only be valid if the player has `surf`
+Here the link will only be usable if the player has `surf`

 ### - Exceptions handling:

-- Substitutes Maps
+#### Substitutes Maps

-If the map must be subdivided we need to know which part are which, so we defined substitute maps with rectangles.
+If the map must be subdivided, we need to know which part is which, so we define substitute maps with rectangles.
 See the file `MapExceptions/SubstituteMaps`.
 ```lua
     ["In Game Map Name"] = {
         ["SubMap_X] = {{x1, y1, x2, y2}, {x1, y1, x2, y2}} -- location of the submap